Skip to content

 Feasibility studies and preparation

 Feasibility studies assess whether the company has sufficient payroll and cash flow to buy the desired amount of stock.
 Can be performed internally or with expert advice.
-Forensic due diligence rarely needed.
+Forensic due diligence is rarely needed.

 Companies must prepare a detailed and accurate description of the firm and its finances, prospects, and risks.
-Buyers will want to do a forensic due diligence investigation and sellers should do the same to assess the financial soundness of the buyer and the terms of the offer.
+Buyers will want to do a forensic due diligence investigation, and sellers should do the same to assess the financial soundness of the buyer and the terms of the offer.

 Valuation

-Outside appraisal required; valuation based on fair market value
+Outside appraisal required; valuation based on fair market value.

-In smaller deals, outside appraisal not required but recommended; in larger deals price usually set by controlled auction.
+In smaller deals, outside appraisal not required but recommended; in larger deals, price usually set by controlled auction.

 Terms and risks